cvteras/Netback-Crude-Valuation/README.md

 This repository is intended solely for educational and illustrative purposes.

-It contains only publicly available or hypothetical information and does not use or disclose any proprietary, confidential, or commercially sensitive data, breaching no NDAs, non-Compete or other agreements
+It contains only publicly available or hypothetical information and does not use or disclose any proprietary, confidential, or commercially sensitive data, breaching no NDAs, non-Compete or other agreements.